 Lilac-ash borer, which flies from April through June, is the number one problem-borer of ash.
-Small trees seem to be most susceptible, along with under-watered and trunk-damaged trees.
-It's also likely that trees in poor condition have less capacity to recover from borer attack.
+Stressed ash trees are the most susceptible to damage from this pest.
+Stressors include improper siting, under- and over-watered trees, recent transplants and trunk damage.
+Trees in poor condition have less capacity to fight off borers and recover from attack.

-The best way to control borers is to apply insecticide to the bark.
-Applications are most effective when adult borers are flying.
+The best way to control the lilac ash borer is to apply insecticide to the bark when the adults are flying.
 Permethrin (Astro) is the most widely labeled insecticide for borer management.
-Sevin has some labeled uses for borers.

-Another way to help prevent damage is to maintain a tree's vigor through consistent, year-round watering and to avoid bark injury.
+The best way to prevent or reduce borer damage is to maintain a tree's vigor through consistent, year-round watering and to avoid bark injury.

 Do you have a question?
 Try Ask an Expert!